-Owlcam proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
+SkyShot Productions proposes that the exemption requested herein apply to civil aircraft that have the characteristics and that operate with the limitations listed herein.
 These limitations provide for at least an equivalent or higher level of safety to operations under the current regulatory structure.

-These limitations and conditions to which Owlcam agrees to be bound when conducting commercial operations under an FAA issued exemption include:
+These limitations and conditions to which SkyShot Productions agrees to be bound when conducting commercial operations under an FAA issued exemption include:

 - 1. The sUAS will weigh significantly less than fifty (50) lbs.
 The DJI Phantom 2 weighs 2.9 lbs., inclusive of battery and payload. - 2.
-Flights will be operated within line of sight of a pilot and VO. - 3.
-Maximum total flight time for each operational flight will be 75% of battery life.
+Flights will be operated within line of sight of a pilot and VO.

+- 3. Maximum total flight time for each operational flight will be 75% of battery life.
 Flights will be terminated once the battery reaches a 25% level.
 This data will be available through telemetry data submitted to the transmitter and monitor. - 4.
 The sUAS will remain clear and yield the right of way to all other manned operations and activities at all times. - 5.
-Flights will be operated at an altitude of no more than 400 feet AGL.
+Flights will be operated at an altitude of no more than 200 feet AGL.
 Despite this limitation, the majority of flights are anticipated to operate at no more than 100 feet AGL. - 6.
 Minimum crew for each operation will consist of the sUAS PIC and VO. - 7.
 A briefing will be conducted in regard to the planned sUAS operations prior to each day's activities.
 It will be mandatory that all personnel who will be performing duties in connection with the operations be present for this briefing. - 8.
 The operator will obtain a FAA UAS Civil COA prior to conducting any operations under this grant of exemption. - 9.
 The operator will request a Notice to Airman (NOTAM) not more than 72 hours in advance, but not less than 48 hours prior to the operation. - 10.
 At least three days before scheduled filming, the operator of the sUAS will submit a written Plan of Activities to the local FSDO with jurisdiction over the area of proposed filming. - 11.
-The PIC is a certified commercial and instrument-rated helicopter pilot with more than 5,500 hours of flight time, and has a second class medical certificate.
-Copies of the certification and license are submitted under seal as Appendix A to Exhibit 1. - 12.
-The PIC and VO have practiced the DJI Phantom 2 for approximately 60 minutes a day, every day, for 90 days, translating to 90 hours of flight on this model.
+The PIC and VO have practiced the DJI Phantom 2 for approximately 120 minutes a day for 2 months, translating to at least 200 hours of flight on this model.
 Practice flights have been in a variety of weather conditions, including in winds up to 15 knots and on overcast days.
-Practice flights have also included using the DJI Phantom 2's emergency return-to-home features.
+Practice flights have also included using the DJI Phantom 2's emergency return-to- home features.

-- 13. The PIC and VO will at all times be able to communicate by voice and be stationed next to each other at the ground station. - 14.
+13. The PIC and VO will at all times be able to communicate by voice and be

+- stationed next to each other at the ground station. - 14.
 Written and/or oral permission from the landowner or authorized agent, of the land over which the sUAS will be flying. - 15.
 All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies. - 16.
 The sUAS will have the capability to abort a flight in case of unexpected obstacles or emergencies.
 The PIC and VO have practiced the emergency failsafe procedures, as described above on pages 6-7. - 17.
 If the multirotor and its controller disconnects during flight, the system's failsafe protection will come to the rescue and the multirotor will return to home and land automatically, rather than flying off uncontrollably or landing at an unknown location.
 For more information on the failsafe procedures, please refer to Exhibits 1-5.
-This condition is similar to one granted in Exemption No. 11138, attached to this petition as Exhibit 8. - 18.
-Because the PIC is a licensed commercial helicopter pilot, he has been subject to the security screening by the Department of Homeland Security.
-Additionally, the sUAS that will be used, a DJI Phantom 2, weighs no more than 2.9 lbs., inclusive of battery and payload.
-Approval of commercial flights as outlined in this petition present no national security issue.
+This condition is similar to one granted in Exemption No. 11138, attached to this petition as Exhibit 8.